Barr clears Justice Dept. to investigate alleged voting irregularities as Trump makes unfounded fraud claims

 Last week, for example, lawyers for the Trump campaign sent a letter to Barr alleging voter fraud in Nevada, where they claimed to have identified more than 3,000 people who voted improperly because there was some evidence to suggest they moved out of state.
 But state officials soon pushed back on that claim, saying some of those voters might have been serving in the military.
 A Justice Department official, speaking on the condition of anonymity, said at that time that the department was “looking into” the matter, but declined to comment further.

-Similarly, Republican National Committee chairwoman Ronna McDaniel last week said she had sent claims to the Justice Department about election workers in Michigan being told to backdate certain ballots, though she conceded the allegations were not fully vetted.
+Similarly, Republican National Committee Chairwoman Ronna McDaniel last week said she had sent claims to the Justice Department about election workers in Michigan being told to backdate certain ballots, though she conceded the allegations were not fully vetted.
 A Justice Department official said the information McDaniel provided has been referred to the FBI, though the FBI declined to say what — if anything — it was doing.

 Justin Levitt, a former Justice Department official who is now a professor at Loyola Law School in Los Angeles, said Barr’s memo “is really about marketing.”